For overall facial geometry

 During my investigation into ratemyface platforms, I discovered something that completely undermines their credibility: systematic manipulation is rampant and easy.
 I was able to artificially inflate ratings by 1.9 points on average using simple techniques like creating multiple accounts, timing submissions strategically, and using basic photo editing.
 If I can game the system this easily as one person, imagine what organized groups or commercial services can do to these platforms.

-The fake profile problem runs deeper than most users realize.
-I found evidence of coordinated rating campaigns where groups of users systematically downvote certain types of faces while upvoting others.
-One pattern I discovered involved 47 linked accounts that consistently rated blonde women 0.8 points higher and brunette women 0.6 points lower than their individual posting history suggested they should.
-These aren't random preferences - they're organized attempts to skew the entire platform's beauty standards.
+The fake-profile problem runs deeper than most users realize.
+Coordinated rating campaigns where groups of users systematically downvote certain face types while upvoting others have been documented across major platforms.
+These aren't random preferences — they're organized attempts to skew the entire platform's aesthetic norms.

 Commercial manipulation services make the problem even worse.
-I found at least 12 services online that sell "attractiveness rating boosts" for prices ranging from $15 to $200.
+Multiple services sell "attractiveness rating boosts" for prices ranging from $15 to $200.
 These services use networks of fake accounts to flood your submission with high ratings, completely destroying any scientific validity the platform might have had.
 The fact that these services exist and advertise openly tells you everything about how worthless crowd-sourced ratings have become.

 Photo editing and filtering create another layer of false data that platforms struggle to detect.
-I tested progressively edited versions of the same photo - from natural to heavily filtered - and found that moderate editing increased scores by 1.2 points on average before triggering the "fake" response that caused scores to crash.
+Moderate editing of the same photo predictably raises crowd-rated scores until the edit becomes obvious enough to trigger a "fake" response that crashes the score.
 This creates a sweet spot where strategic editing boosts your rating, meaning the highest-scoring photos often represent the least authentic versions of people.

 Key insight